stavsap/sd-docker/README.md

-# Stable Diffuaion A1111 Docker
+# Stable Diffusion A1111 for Docker on windows or WSL 2.0

 The build and the first time run takes several minutes, just be patient.